paul0x7CF/Uni-dse-project/README.md

 # Is this repository the **Team** or the **Private** respository?

 This repository is the **Private** repository.
 Use it to work on and upload, for example, your programming task results.
 Only you are able to access this respository.

+# What folders are given and what are they for?

+We have added two folders for you.
+Use them to hand in/upload your programming task submission for the respective programming task exercise.
+Ensure that:

+- Your submission is complete and covers the requirements given on Moodle on the respective programming task.
+-

 # How do I get local access to this repository?